kninad/kninad.github.io/making_website.md

 I took the help of two main tools to simplify the entire process:
 [pandoc](https://pandoc.org/) and [bootstrap](http://getbootstrap.com/).
-Pandoc is a very useful document converter and a handy tool for creating the html code of the website and bootstrap is used for styling the website.
+Pandoc is a very useful document converter and a handy tool for creating the html code of the website and bootstrap is used for styling the website, especially the side navigation bar.
 After creating the necessary files (locally), I used [Github pages](https://pages.github.com/) for hosting the website.